How to Survive Hurricane Season on Vacation

 You will need water for cooking, drinking, and cleaning.
 The experts recommend one gallon of water per person per day.
 That can add up to a lot of water.
 So, fill up containers that you have on hand already before you head out to buy water.

 Make sure you have plenty of food on hand!

 You’ll want food that doesn’t require refrigeration.
 Go for peanut butter sandwiches, soup, pretzels, and chips.
 Fruit like apples, oranges, peaches that don’t need refrigeration are great too.

 Make sure your technology is charged up ahead of time

-Since you are in a rental, check for flashlights and batteries before you head out to buy some.
+Since you are in a rental, check for flashlights, lanterns, and batteries before you head out to buy some.
 They should have some around!

 Stick to board games, cards, coloring as a source of entertainment for as long as it will last.
+There are battery powered Portable Movie Players with rechargeable batteries that are great for watching movies when the power is out!
 You’ll want your technology to keep up with the news, so don’t waste your charge on games and movies until the danger is past!

 Surviving Hurricane Season

 So, if you are planning on vacationing during hurricane season, take some precautions and prepare yourself!
-Before you leave, check the Hurricane Center and make sure your vacation spot is in the clear!
+Before you leave for vacation, check the Hurricane Center and make sure your vacation spot is in the clear!
 Also, buy Insurance for your Vacation!
 It’s one of the easiest and cheapest ways to guard against losing your vacation money if something happens.
-And, lastly, if you do happen to be on vacation and in the path of a hurricane, check out my tips for making it more safe and comfortable!
+And, lastly, if you do happen to be on vacation and in the path of a hurricane, check out my tips to survive hurricane season on vacation and for making it more safe and comfortable!